tapegram/blog/blog/patterns/hide_the_domain.md

 })
 ```

-Let's say we want to do something good and MAKE THE AGGREGATE A STATE MACHINE so we can better represent the domain and introduce some type-safety.
+Let's say we want to do something good and MAKE THE AGGREGATE A STATE MACHINE, so we can better represent the domain and introduce some type-safety.
 In particular, we want to disallow updating carts that are "closed," or that have already successfully checkout out.

 ```kotlin
 sealed class Cart {